 MNF and NBA Reporter, E:60 Co-Host

-Lisa Salters is a versatile and accomplished reporter with more than two decades of experience.
-She is a sideline reporter for two of ESPN’s biggest sports properties – the NFL’s Monday Night Football and NBA games on ESPN and ABC, as well as a co-host of the company’s award-winning E:60 newsmagazine.
+Lisa Salters is a versatile and accomplished reporter with more than three decades of experience.
+She is a sideline reporter for two of ESPN’s biggest sports properties – the NFL’s Monday Night Football and NBA games on ESPN and ABC, as well as a co-host of the company’s award-winning E:60 film and documentary series.

-Salters was named the sideline reporter for Monday Night Football in April 2012.
+Salters was named the sideline reporter for MNF in April 2012 and is now the longest-tenured sideline reporter in MNF history.
 She contributes to weekly game telecasts, as well as the NFL Wild Card and Pro Bowl games.
 During ESPN studio shows on Mondays leading up to MNF games, Salters provides team reports from the stadium.
 In 2020, Salters worked Super Bowl LIV – her first Super Bowl assignment – as the sideline reporter for ESPN’s international broadcast in Australia and New Zealand.

 Salters regularly conducts interviews with NFL coaches and players as part of her MNF role.
 In 2018, she was widely praised for her exclusive interview with Kareem Hunt, who discussed his release by the Kansas City Chiefs after video of him assaulting a woman became public.